OrionStar25/Virtuosi/README.md

 1) Clone the project.
 2) Unzip the folder.
-3) Open index.html using a browser.
+3) Open index.html using a browser. (needs an active internet connection as contains dynamic elements)